shane-baker-oropeza/The-Helpdesk-Deception-11-08-25/README.md

 - I decided to look under the `DeviceNetworkEvents` table since the clue had to do with network events.

+- I made sure to stay focused on October 9th 2025 during the time of `12:50-1:00 PM` from the previous flag activity.

+- Since the clue hinted at "session", I began to look for successful connections and included this `ActionType` in my query.

 - I started my search looking under the `InitiatingProcessParentFileName` column for filename that would answer the flag question.

-- Since the clue hinted at "session", I began to look for successful connections and included this `ActionType` in my query.

-- I made sure to stay focused on October 9th 2025 during the time of `12:50-1:00 PM` from the previous flag and try to narrow down unusual PowerShell activity.
+- I also narrowed down my search to focus on unusual PowerShell activity.

 ### KQL Query Used